AmberSJones/pyhydroqc/README.md

 - interpolate: Corrects data with linear interpolation, a typical approach for short anomalous events.
 - add_labels: Enables the addition of anomaly labels (referring to anomalies previously identified by an expert) in the case that labels may have been missed for corrected data that are NaN or a no data value (e.g, -9999).

+### calibration.py
+Contains functions for identifying and correcting calibration events.
+Functions include:
+- calib_edge_detect: identifies possible calibration event candidates by using edge filtering.
+- calib_persist_detect: identifies possible calibration event candidates based on persistence of a user defined length.
+- calib_overlap: identifies possible calibration event candidates by finding concurrent events of multiple sensors from the calib_persist_detect function.
+- find_gap: determines a gap value for a calibration event based on the largest data difference within a time window around a datetime.
+- lin_drift_cor: performs linear drift correction to address sensor drift given calibration dates and a gap value.

 ### model_workflow.py
 Contains functionality to build and train ARIMA and LSTM models, apply the models to make predictions, set thresholds, detect anomalies, widen anomalous events, and determine metrics.
 Depends on anomaly_utilities.py, modeling_utilities.py, and rules_detect.py.
 Wrapper function names are: ARIMA_detect, LSTM_detect_univar, and LSTM_detect_multivar.
 LSTM model workflows include options for vanilla or bidirectional.
 Within each wrapper function, the full detection workflow is followed.
 Options allow for output of plots, summaries, and metrics.